efarraro/krumit/_items/RubyRing.md

 ---

 EN_name: "Ruby Ring"
-EN_description: "Deal 4 piercing damage to target enemy afflicted by burn.
-If this defeats them, increase your hero's base attack by 1"
+EN_description: "Deal 4 piercing damage to a burning enemy.
+If they perish, increase your base 🔸 by 1 for the remainder of the dungeon"
 EN_flavor: "A ring enchanted by a greedy Pyromancer.
 It's said that the ring thirsts for power, just like its inventor.
 May contain his soul too."
 tile_id: RubyRing
 cost: 6